-5 If you wish, you can now check your cartridge alignment by running the Black Cartridge Alignment Routine (see page 5-4).
-However, this is normally only required for troubleshooting.
+5 Now check your cartridge alignment by running the Black Cartridge Alignment Routine (see page 5-4) and the Color Cartridge Test Routine (see page 5-8).

 Task 6: (Optional) Change the language

 All the printer's internal prints are available in the following languages: English, French, Italian, German, Spanish, Portuguese and Japanese.
 By default, the language is English.
 If English is what you want, then you can skip this task and go to task 7.